SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 - One-click WordPress install

-- cPanel (though newer accounts are being migrated to a custom dashboard)
+- cPanel (newer accounts are migrating to a custom dashboard)

-- Yoast SEO and other plugin bundles on higher tiers
+- Yoast SEO and plugin bundles on higher tiers

 - Free CDN included